 A simple creamy pasta sauce packed with flavour.
 A combination of sweet roast garlic, zingy lemon, pepper and parmesan makes this a truly delicious and luscious sauce.
 A simple and quick pasta sauce to bring together once you have roasted the garlic.

 Hi!
-I am writing up the recipe for this new easy creamy roast garlic and lemon pasta sauce.
-It pretty much contains all my favourite flavours in one sauce!
-Roast garlic is added to foamy butter with lots of pepper, lemon and lemon zest then rounded off with cream and parmesan.
+This creamy pasta sauce pretty much contains all my favourite flavors in one sauce!
+Roast garlic is added to foamy butter with lots of pepper, lemon and lemon zest then rounded off with cream and parmesan cheese.
 I have used a homemade orecchiette but it will work with absolutely any pasta shape!

 - Brown the butter a touch - If I ever use butter as the base for a sauce I let it gently brown before adding anything else.
 It is a way to get a good flavour base going.
 Just don't let it burn or get to hot.